LVIInoct/sonar-radar/README.md

 # sonar-radar
-An ASCII animation of a (not exclusive) sonar radar for your terminal.
+A lightweight ASCII animation of a sonar radar for your terminal.
 The animation was made in C. If you don't want to run ./install.sh, you can use:

 `gcc sonarradar.c -o sonarradar -lm`